 The results, although not tested with a gas analiser, were very encouraging.
 It worked without too much persuasion just one hour after completing the build.
 In fact two ladies were still doing pointing work while it was getting dark and the heater was fired up.
 A lot of water vapour came out the short chimney and after an hour this disappeared completely.
 The drawing in Sketchup 8 format can be obtained here:

-A next morning video was taken, sadly without the impressive low rumbling sound of this particular heater.
+The next morning a video was taken, sadly without the impressive low rumbling sound that gives these heaters the name of Rocket Heaters.

 3: Maureen Paley, London